meibraransari/smtp-for-dev-and-qa-using-docker-compose/mail3/README.md

 ## ✉️ 6.
 Send a Test Email

-Use `curl` or your app’s SMTP configuration to test sending an email:
+Use `curl` or your app’s SMTP configsuration to test sending an email:

 ```bash
 curl --url 'smtp://localhost:1025' \